U-M Tech Transfer hosted Celebrate Invention on Tuesday, October 22, 2019 at the Michigan League.

 1 PM – Remarks by the 2019 winners of the Distinguished University Innovator Award – followed by

-panel session – Hardware Commercialization in the Post-CMOS Machine Learning Era
+panel session – Increasing Opportunities for Hardware Startups in the Post-CMOS Machine Learning Era

 - David Wentzloff, Associate Professor of Electrical Engineering and Computer Science and Director Academic Programs, Center for Entrepreneurship, College of Engineering